iamsellek/wielder_of_anor/README.md

 *and should not* actually be *in* your code directory.
 From your code directory, just type `ruby #{full_path_to_wielder_of_anon.rb}` followed by the arguments.
 I have personally made an alias for doing this.
 Feel free to do that or type the full path each time as you desire.
-You can pass in a couple of arguments here:
+You can pass in a couple of arguments here.

+The first argument can be:

-* The first argument is your eventual commit message (in quotes), if you've chosen to allow Wielder of Anor itself to run your commits for you.
-It is unnecessary if you've chosen not to allow it to run your commits for you.
+* Your eventual commit message (in quotes), if you've chosen to allow Wielder of Anor itself to run your commits for you.
+If you've chosen to *not* allow it to run your commits for you, this argument will be ignored.
+* 'help' - This will simply print out shorter versions of the options you are currently reading.
+* 'config' - This will re-run the configuration process.
+IF YOU SET ANY OF YOUR FILE LOCATIONS TO POINT TO PREVIOUSLY EXISTING FILES, THOSE FILES *WILL* BE OVERWRITTEN.

+There is currently only one option for the second argument:

-* The second argument can only be '1' and can only be added if there is a commit message as the first argument.
-If this argument is passed, Wielder of Anor will skip checking for any forbidden words whatsoever and jump straight to the commit portion of the app.
+* The second argument can only be '1' and *can only be added if there is a commit message as the first argument.* If this argument is passed, Wielder of Anor will skip checking for any forbidden words whatsoever and jump straight to the commit portion of the app.
 This is mainly here so that you can easily force a commit after Wielder of Anor tells you of some forbidden words that you've decided to allow for whatever reason.
 For instance, say 'puts' is one of your forbidden words and there's a commented-out puts statement in your code that you didn't put there and that, as such, you don't want to delete.
   It's the only forbidden word showing up, so the rest of your code is clean.
   So, instead of now having to type out a full git commit command, you can now just hit your up arrow, hit the spacebar, type a '1' and hit enter.

 Once run, Wielder of Anor will run a bash command that'll export the result of a `git diff HEAD` (so all files in your local branch that are different from git